solidblocks/terraform-google-circleci-oidc/README.md

 5. Run `terraform plan` and inspect proposed changes
 6. Run `terraform apply` to apply changes

-**Optional:** If you would like to do a sandbox deploy to test the Terraform plan using CircleCI, follow these steps:

-1. Enter the necessary values in terraform.tfvars.example and save your changes
-2. Run the following bash command: `cat terraform.tfvars | base64`
-3. Store the output in a CircleCI context or project-level variable named BASE64_TFVARS.

 ## Resources Created by Terraform